berserkiss/sem7-tioad-cv-nlp-labs/README.md

 ## Known gaps (pre-existing, not fixed here)

-- `01-image-fundamentals/binarization_thresholding.py` points at a hardcoded personal path (`scottish-fold-2.jpg`) that isn't part of this repo — point `image_path` at any local image to run it.
 - `04-face-detection/` expects Haar cascade XML files under a `haarcascades/` folder next to the scripts.
 They ship with `opencv-python` (`cv2.data.haarcascades` gives you the install path) — copy the ones you need